owncloud/docs/docs/antora-site-structure.md

 ## Scope of Content Accessibility

 Because Antora is capable of defining additional content sources, you can access content from these resources.
 The setup is flat, no main/child environment.
-To access ressources, follow the [Resource ID Coordinates][link-resource-id] scheme.
+To access resources, follow the [Resource ID Coordinates][link-resource-id] scheme.

-Because the setup we have made regarding testing, the direction of the arrow is important.
+Because of the setup we have made regarding testing, the direction of the arrow is important.

 **Possible**